Definitions & Formulas

 - RER represents the energy requirement for a normal but fed animal at rest in a thermoneutral environment.

-As a general guideline, the daily water requirement of dogs and cats, expressed in ml/day, is roughly equivalent to the daily energy requirement (DER) in kcal/day (for dogs 1.6 x resting energy requirement [RER], for cats 1.2 x RER).
+- The daily water requirement of dogs and cats, expressed in milliliters/day, is roughly equivalent to the daily energy requirement (DER) in kilocalories/day (for dogs 1.6 x resting energy requirement [RER], for cats 1.2 x RER).

 What is the daily water requirement of a 24 pound cocker spaniel?

 - 24 pounds converted to kilograms (24 ÷ 2.2) is 10.91 kg